datguyzaid/aws-serverless-api/README.md

-# AWS Fully Serverless Architecture with CI/CD
+# AWS Fully Serverless CI/CD Architecture for Node.js Cloud Native API

 ## **Introduction:**
 This project involves deploying a cloud-native Node.js API using a fully serverless architecture on AWS, with continuous integration and delivery (CI/CD) implemented for seamless updates.
 The architecture leverages AWS's serverless services to ensure scalability, reliability, and security while reducing infrastructure management overhead.